Use details from what you did during lockdown to add to your CV story.

 What activities from lockdown can you put on your CV?

-If you want to use lockdown to add to your story, you need to show that you used the time to develop skills or knowledge or to gain insights into your coping mechanisms.
-Avoid giving the impression you did nothing with the time – and we reckon you did more than you think, even if you were shielding.
+If you want to use your time in lockdown to add to your story, you need to show that you developed skills or knowledge or gained insights into your coping mechanisms.
 So, for example, you could write about: